isomerpages/moe-aitongsch/_curriculum/ICT/Resources.md

 The SLS is MOE's core platform for teaching and learning and is one of MOE’s key initiatives to transform the learning experiences of Singaporean students through the purposeful use of technology to enable students to engage in different learning modes.

 Click here to access [SLS](https://vle.learning.moe.edu.sg/) Portal.
+You can also refer to [ATS Student Resource Hub SLS](https://sites.google.com/moe.edu.sg/ats-student/account/student-learning-spacesls) Page for FAQs.

 Note: For students who do not have a computer or mobile device at home, they can check if they qualify for one via the NEU PC Plus Programme by IMDA ([click here for more information](https://www.imda.gov.sg/neupc)).